X9VoiD/TabletDriverCleanup/README.md

 - Extract the contents of the zip file.
 - Run as administrator.

+## Updating Identifiers

+TabletDriverCleanup makes use of "identifiers" to know what devices or drivers to uninstall.
+If there is no `config` directory/folder beside TabletDriverCleanup, it will attempt to download up-to-date identifiers from this repository.

+To update identifiers:
+- Delete `config` folder if it exists.

 ## Build Instructions

 For those who want to build the project from source: